genexus-books/Saia/docs/SearchIndexProfile.md

 ## Retrievers

 It specifies how is obtained the augmented information sent to the context.
+Previously you need to [upload documents](Documents.md).

 ### VectorStore